SteveGaleComputingStudies/2021DAflask/README.md

 # ex4 - Using URLs with redirection

 # ex5 - HTTP methods and request object
+ex5a rendering from a HTML template
+ex5b HTML form processing

 ## http methods supported
 GET	    This is used to send the data in an without encryption of the form to the server.